Nation’s oldest World War II vet dies in Texas at age 112

 - Did a Queens podiatrist help Donald Trump avoid Vietnam?

+“Richard Overton made us proud to be Texans and proud to be Americans,” the governor added.
+“We can never repay Richard Overton for his service to our nation and for his lasting impact on the Lone Star State.”

+Overton was born in 1906 near Austin and served in the all-black 1887th Engineer Aviation Battalion.

-In 2013, he was honored by former President Barack Obama at a Veterans Day ceremony at Arlington National Cemetery.
+In 2013, former President Barack Obama honored Overton at a Veterans Day ceremony at Arlington National Cemetery.

+“He was there at Pearl Harbor, when the battleships were still smoldering,” Obama said of Overton.
+“He was there at Okinawa.
+He was there at Iwo Jima, where he said, ‘I only got out of there by the grace of God.'”